tony-aw/tinycodet/README.md

 # Additional logic operators

-The tidyoperators package adds a few basic logic operators:
+The tinyoperators package adds a few basic logic operators:

 - `%xor%`: Exclusive OR
 - `%n&%`: NOT AND (i.e. `(!x) & (!y)`).
 Note that if either `x` or `y`